(Updated on 25/2/16)

-Frodo goes to see the new royal couple of Gondor, who are just chillaxing now, apparently.
+Frodo goes to see the new royal couple of Gondor, who are just relaxing now, apparently, enjoying all that fulfilment of labours.
 Aragorn doesn’t even need to hear Frodo talk to know what’s up.
 It is long past due for the Fellowship to head home.
 Aragorn has known this has been coming, but you get a sense of his genuine reluctance for it to happen, which was part of the previous chapter.
 He just wants to cling onto this moment for just a bit longer.
 Maybe he has become a Tolkien proxy in that way.

 Arwen actually gets to talk here for a page or so, a rare sounding from what is nominally one of the most important female characters in the story.
 She perceives Frodo’s disquiet, as every other Elf character along the way will.
 Frodo misses his Uncle and wants to see him again before what must be an inevitable end.
 But more than that, Frodo is sick at heart over his very existence in a way.
 He isn’t suicidal, though he is depressed.
 He seems to be suffering through something we can relate to post-traumatic stress disorder thanks to his numerous horrific wounds – knife, sting and tooth – and Middle-Earth does not really have the means of helping him.
 Even a return to the Shire will be a temporary reprieve, nothing more.
 Arwen gifts Frodo his solution, a place on one of the last boats out of the land.

 That’s our endpoint, as seems obvious on this, what must be a tenth reading.
 It did not seem so much the first time, but Tolkien has hung a lantern on where the story is going.
 Frodo is going to spend most of the time between here and there trying to avoid this inevitable conclusion.
 It doesn’t matter.
 Arwen reaches out to him, seeing that he is in crisis, in need of aid.
-She gives him a chain to wear, a notable form for such a comfort.
+She gives him a chain to wear, a notable form for such a comfort: “’When the memory of the fear and the darkness troubles you,’ she said, ‘this will bring you aid.’”

 The journey home begins, or perhaps if we’re counting the trip from Cormallen to Minis Tirith, restarts.
 This chapter is essentially some of the books greatest hits in reverse, as Tolkien guides us past numerous landmarks and areas that we have seen already.